 Before you make any decisions about who pays for what, make sure to have the appropriate money conversations so you’re on the same page with each other.
 The more clarity you bring to your finances now, the easier it will be to make adjustments as you build a life together.

-At this time, you may also want to determine if you will have a joint account, maintain your accounts separately, or do a little bit of both.
+At this time, you may also want to determine if you’ll have a joint account, maintain your accounts separately, or do a little bit of both.
 Each decision comes with its own set of pros and cons.
 For example, if you choose to combine all of your accounts and one spouse has a large amount of debt, the other spouse may become resentful that they have to help repay it.
 On the other hand, if you merge your accounts it can help you better manage your debt as a team and hopefully repay it quickly.

 Develop a Budget

 Developing a well-thought-out budget is imperative to the success of your marriage.
 If you currently live with your partner, you may already have one.
 If you’re moving in together once you’re married, you may need to create a budget ahead of time.
-Whatever your financial situation is, you will want to revisit or develop a budget.
+Whatever your financial situation is, you’ll want to revisit or develop a budget.

 You may want to start by creating a spreadsheet identifying your financial priorities.
 This should include your expenses and savings contributions.
 Once you have all of your fixed and variable expenses outlined, you can determine how much discretionary spending you have.
 Once you have a budget in place, you may want to consider using certain tools and resources to help you stay on track.
 For example, using a budgeting tool like Qube can help you and your partner create positive spending habits and will help you stick to your budget.